zergxyz/DataEngineeringKB/PySpark-Transformation.md

 map(f) | 1-to-1 | Return a new RDD by applying a function (f()) to each element of this RDD.
 Source and target RDDs will have the same number of elements mapValues(f)| 1-to-1 | Pass each value in the (key, value) pair RDD through a map(f) function without changing the keys; this also retains the original RDD’s partitioning.
 Source and target RDDs will have the same number of elements mapPartitions(f) | Many-to-1 | Return a new RDD by applying a function (f()) to each partition of the source RDD.
 Source and target RDDs might not have the same number of elements

+For a large set of (key, value) pairs, using reduceByKey() or combineByKey() is typically more efficient than using the combination of groupByKey() and mapValues(), because they reduce the shuffling time.